Frequently Asked Questions

 Kindergartners always have lots of questions, and sometimes, so do their parents.
 We put together a list of the most common questions and answers, so you can find the info you need in a jiffy.
 Of course, if we haven’t answered your question, you are always welcome to call us during regular office hours.

-In accordance with NM state guidelines, we require children to be five years old no later than September 1 of the corresponding school year.
+In accordance with NM state guidelines, we require children to be five years old before September 1 of the corresponding school year.